BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find an Email Id When Given A Contact Email.md

 # Use Case

 Given a list id, and an email address. \
-Then how do I find an email id for other API calls, but only have my email name
+Then how do I find an email id?

 ---